-If you have never written a resume or it has been a long time, you may not be

-	sure how to begin writing this professional document.
-To get started, it is a

-	good idea to reference a sample resume for a journeyman mason or bricklayer
+If you have never written a resume or it has been a long time, you may not be sure how to begin writing this professional document.
+To get started, it is a good idea to reference a sample resume for a journeyman mason or bricklayer position.

-	position.

-	Most resumes include the same major sections, opening with a header followed by

-	a summary or objective statement and lists of skills, work history, and

-	education or training.
-See our journeyman mason/bricklayer’s resume sample to

-	see how to structure a professional document and get a job in this trade.
+Most resumes include the same major sections, opening with a header followed by a summary or resume objective and lists of skills, work history, and education or training.
+See our journeyman mason/bricklayer’s resume sample to see how to structure a professional document and get a job in this trade.

-	The jobseeker on our resume sample uses alignment, bold text, bullet points,

-	titles, and subtitles to create an eye-catching document that is easy to skim.
-A

-	good journeyman resume relies on these and other formatting elements to present

-	all of the information an employer needs to know.
-You can quickly create a

-	professional-looking resume for a journeyman mason or bricklayer position using

-	our customized resume builder.
+The jobseeker on our resume sample uses alignment, bold text, bullet points, titles, and subtitles to create an eye-catching document that is easy to skim.
+A good journeyman resume relies on these and other formatting elements to present all of the information an employer needs to know.
+You can quickly create a professional-looking resume for a journeyman mason or bricklayer position using our customized resume builder.

 3. How many skills should you put on a journeyman mason/bricklayer’s resume?

 The candidate on our journeyman mason/bricklayer’s resume sample lists a total of 10 skills, divided into two columns so that these items take up less vertical space on his resume.
 It is a good idea to respond to the requirements for the specific position you are applying for in your skills section and to point out your specializations and soft skills, such as personality traits and work ethic.
 You should list at least five skills to give employers a sense of your qualifications.

 4. How do you optimize your journeyman mason/bricklayer’s resume for an ATS?